thommesZip/react-forms-boilerplate/readme.md

 ### <FieldWrapper \/>
-The Fieldwrapper Component wraps all the Fields.
+The Fieldwrapper Component wraps each Field.
 Adjust to whatever HTML structure you need according to your CSS or CSS-Framework.
 The default uses the <a href="https://bulma.io/" target="_blank">Bulma.io</a> structure and classes.

 By default it uses Material UI icons.
 Just remove or replace them if you like.